clarktrimble/ba-blog/content/blog/stator/index.md

 When a request for stats comes in, we'll collect, format and respond.

-Diving into the code with a look at the service struct:
+Diving into the code with a look at the service layer struct:

 ```go
 // stator.go